 Face Mask Requirements Causing Breathing Issues

 There is no question that the face masks used today will carry both positive and negative effects.
-Yes, they will serve as protection for you and from your surroundings when it comes to preventing viruses and bacteria from spreading.
-The downside is that it has a negative effect on your breathing, not feeling like you are able to breathe properly.
-Giving you a feeling of heavy, or labored breathing.
+Yes, they will serve as protection for you from your surroundings when it comes to preventing viruses and bacteria from spreading.
+The downside is that it has a negative effect on your breathing; often giving you a feeling of not being able to breathe properly (feelings of heavy, or labored breathing).

 If you feel that you start having trouble breathing, step aside, and remove your mask.
 Try a method called square breathing, also known as box breathing.

 Take a few deep breaths, in through your nose and out through your mouth.
 Slow and relaxed breaths.
 Try the box breathing method, where you inhale to the count of 4, hold to the count of 4, exhale to the count of 4, hold to the count of 4.
 Then repeat this a couple of times and the effect should be immediate.
 This will not only help oxygenate the blood but also make you feel more relaxed and calmer.
 Additional box breathing benefits include increased focus and performance.
 This is one of many different breathing techniques you could try to help calm you down and calm your breathing.

 If stepping aside and doing the breathing exercise does not work, we urge you to seek medical attention as soon as possible or stop and call 911 immediately.
 The root causes behind your dyspnea could be something you are not able to correct yourself, requiring medical intervention.